 4. Revenue Boost

-An omnichannel approach encourages customers to interact across various platforms and devices, engaging with multiple touchpoints and channels.
+An omnichannel approach encourages customers to interact both in-store and online across multiple platforms and devices, engaging with multiple touchpoints and channels.
 This leads to a direct increase in customer engagement, whether through a desktop or mobile device, which results in more revenue.

-A well-structured omnichannel campaign resorts to sending the right message, personalising it for each customer.
-This increases the probability of customers making future purchases from the same brand.
+A well-structured omnichannel campaign involves sending and personalising the right message for each customer.
+This increases the probability of customers making future purchases from the same brand in digital or brick-and-mortar locations.

-And even if you have just a handful of returning customers, they will constitute more of your total revenue.
+And even if your brick-and-mortar store has just a handful of returning customers, they will constitute more of your total revenue.
 This is because they are easier to sell to, and they tend to spend more on your brand.

 A profitable omnichannel marketing campaign focuses on how the customer engages with your brand.
 The emphasis is on the overall customer experience, and hence, you should consider the fundamental elements stated below: